Rays vs. Phillies Player Props Betting Odds

 Arozarena Stats

-- Randy Arozarena has 85 hits with nine doubles, a triple, 16 home runs, 45 walks and 58 RBI.
+- Randy Arozarena has nine doubles, a triple, 16 home runs, 45 walks and 58 RBI (86 total hits).
 He's also stolen nine bases.

-- Arozarena brings a two-game streak with at least one hit into this one.
-In his last five games he is batting .250 with two home runs, a walk and four RBI.
+- Arozarena enters this game looking to extend his three-game hit streak.
+In his last five games he is hitting .286 with two home runs and four RBI.

 Arozarena Recent Games